shawnesquivel/CoLab/README.md

    </td>
    <td>User clicks on the profile icon.
 User can click Change Password.
 User will input the old password and a new password.
    </td>
-   <td>If old password matches, the new password will replace the old password.
+   <td>If the old password matches, the new password will replace the old password.
    </td>
    <td>The password is updated.
    </td>